-One of the very best home loan options for millions of home owners is the FHA mortgage loans that are run by the Federal Housing Administration.
-The FHA insures home loans that are provided by thousands of mortgage brokers, bankers and lenders across America.
+One of the very best home loan options for millions of home owners is the FHA mortgage product that are backed by the Federal Housing Administration.
+The FHA insures house loans that are provided by thousands of mortgage brokers, bankers and lenders across America.
 As a result, FHA-approved lenders offer many low interest home financing options with low down payment requirements.

 There are many FHA-approved lenders in all US states that have different criteria for granting loans.
 FHA sets certain rules, but the different lenders have the flexibility to set up their own criteria under those guidelines.

 Which FHA mortgage program that is best for you depends upon your financial situation, credit score and how expensive the home is you are applying for.

 Which FHA-approved lender is ‘best’ is hard to say as there are thousands of them.
 The best way to find a good one is to simply shop around with FHA lenders in your area.
 The FHA first time home buyer option continues to be very popular in 2017.

 Below are some of the criteria for being accepted for an FHA home loan.

 After the mortgage crash, it was hard to get any type of mortgage loan without stellar credit above 740.
 Today, FHA requirements for credit scores are much lower – lower than for conventional loans, in fact.